flower-pot/blog/_posts/2013-11-26-colemak-after-4-weeks.markdown

 ---
 layout: post
 title: Colemak after 4 weeks
-teaser: Experiences of learning colemak after 4 weeks of learning
+teaser: Experiences of learning Colemak after 4 weeks of learning
 commets: true
 ---

-A while back I read about Colemak in an article on hn.
+A while back I read about Colemak in an article on HN.
 Up until then the only alternative layout I knew, which is actually being used, was Dvorak.

 At the time me and my mates practised typing because we were intimidated by